Club Meetings Are Held on the 3rd Thursday of Each Month (except December)

 NOTE: You must be a Plano Photography Club member to submit a contest image.

 Looking for old news or information items?
 If you don't see it below, check out our News Archive.

-PPC Members Recognized in the January 2023 GSCCC Competition
+PPC Members Recognized in the May 2023 GSCCC Competition

-The following Plano Photography Club members received recognition in the Gulf States Camera Club Council January photo competition:
+The following Plano Photography Club members received recognition in the May Gulf States Camera Club Council photo competition:

 To see the winning images and a full list of award recipients, please visit the GSCCC competition results page.
 Congratulations to those listed above.

 The following club members were honored during the PPC End of Year Awards at the May 18, 2023 club meeting.

 Competition Class Winners

 Winners were determined by the highest total image points from the ten monthly contests.

 - Entry Level